Dr Pawel Surowiec

 Ongoing research projects include:

 1. Hybridization in soft power and public diplomacy (with Philip Long): this project focuses on the nature of changes accompanying the governance of soft power capabilities.
-In particular, the study focuses on the ways in public diplomacy merges with marketing, the interplay between traditional and digital media technologies in the practice of public diplomacy and new forms governance underpinning capabilities of soft power.
+In particular, the study focuses on the ways in public diplomacy merges with marketing, the interplay between traditional and digital media technologies in the practice of public diplomacy and new forms of governance underpinning soft power statecraft.

 4. Digital diplomacy and soft power in the post Brexit Europe (in development): a comparative study of two states’ statecraft and ways in which digital media technology shapes: a) strategic narratives of public diplomacy; b) institutional changes and changes to the practice of diplomatic; c) civic-ness and engagement with foreign affairs.

 - Štĕtka, V., Surowiec, P. and Mazák, J., 2018.
-Social media as platforms for voters’ mobilization and engagement: comparing the use of Facebook in Czech and Polish election campaigns.
-European journal of communication (under review).
+Facebook as an instrument of election campaigning and voters’ engagement: comparing Czechia and Poland.
+European journal of communication, 1-20.